On a generalization of affinoid varieties: Monads given by multiplicative submonoids of rings

 hence $(\la_1 a_1, \cdots, \la_n a_n) \in \cR^n(M)$. \end{rmk}

-\begin{prop} For a multiplicative monoid in a ring $M \subset A$ the triple defined above $(\Sigma_M, \mu, \epsilon)$ is an algebraic monad over the category of sets. \begin{proof} The only non-trivial fact to check is that $\mu_X$ satisfies the associativity law.
-But this follow straight from definitions and some calculations.
-We have to check that given $\a \in \Sigma_M^3(X)$ then holds is the equality
+\begin{prop} For a multiplicative monoid in a ring $M \subset A$ the triple defined above $(\Sigma_M, \mu, \epsilon)$ is an algebraic monad over the category of sets. \end{prop} \begin{proof} The only non-trivial fact to check is that $\mu_X$ satisfies the associativity law.
+We have to check that given $\a \in \Sigma_M^3(X)$ then the equality